rinald/epoka_clubs/README.md

-# Epoka Clubs
+# Epoka Student

-An app for Epoka University's Clubs
+An app for Epoka University's Students